perrywoodin/darkcoin-startmany-guide/README.md

 Create the masternode.conf file in the same directory as your wallet.dat.

 Copy the private key and correspondig collateral output transaction that holds the 1K DRK.

+The private key may be an existing key from Option 1, or a newly generated key from Option 2.

 ### Get the collateral output